 Why in the Rhineland?

 Every year since 2010 a Climate Camp has taken place in the Rhenish lignite mining area.
 This coal field is the biggest emitter of carbon dioxide in all of Europe.
 Still people are forced to resettle and villages and landscapes are destroyed, all for coal mining.
 In addition to the Climate Camps, the Hambach Forest has been occupied since 2012.
-Last year, the action “Ende Gelaende“ was a peak of the climate movement: more than a thousand people occupied a coal mine for one day.
+In 2015, the action “Ende Gelaende“ was a peak of the climate movement: more than a thousand people occupied a coal mine for one day.